After a Times-Dispatch investigation, state watchdog recommends changes to "woefully inadequate" guardianship system

 The watchdog’s review found that 11 private guardians are in charge of a combined 510 people, with one of them responsible for 110 — a number the agency found would make it hard for a guardian to properly oversee care for these individuals.

-By contrast, the watchdog found that the state’s public guardianship system - which serves 1,000 people, just one in 12 adults in a guardianship - has appropriate guardrails and is working “quite well.”
+By contrast, the watchdog found that the state’s public guardianship system — which serves 1,000 people, just 1 in every 12 adults in a guardianship in Virginia — has appropriate safeguards and is working “quite well.”

 “Unfortunately, the private guardianship system is not.
 The state’s role in this system is woefully inadequate, given that these guardians are responsible for some of the most vulnerable Virginians,” said Hal Greer, the staff director of the Joint Legislative Audit and Review Commission.